tomasz-lipka/family-advertisements-app/README.md

 I decided to use two approaches in terms of serving data to the end user:
 1. To expose a graphical UI, a server-side rendering Java template, namely Thymeleaf is used.
-2. As Thymeleaf does not support REST API, I implemented separately Rest Controllers.
+2. As the view implementation for Thymeleaf does not support REST services, I implemented separate REST Controllers.
 The REST API can be accessed via Swagger.

 ## Features